Duván Vergara

 Duván Andrés Vergara Hernández (9 September 1996) is a Colombian professional footballer who plays as a winger for Argentine Primera División club Racing Club.

 Career

 América de Cali

 On 16 July 2019, it was confirmed that Vergara had joined América de Cali on a one-year loan from Argentine club Rosario Central with an option to buy.
 In December 2019, América triggered the option and bought him free from Rosario for the 2020 season.

+On 21 January 2021, Vergara, along with teammates Yesus Cabrera and Marlon Torres, was fined COP 600,000 for using offensive language toward Teófilo Gutiérrez during an Instagram Live shortly after América de Cali won the 2020 league title.
+Vergara said, “Teo, la más perra,” which roughly translates to “Teo, the biggest bitch.”
+The comments appeared to be a response to remarks Teo had made after Junior defeated América in the 2020 Superliga Colombiana, when he said, “¿Dónde están las loquitas de la B?, which transaltes to “Where are the little queens from the B?”
+This was a taunt referencing América's relegation in 2011.

 Monterrey

-On 8 July 2021, Vergara transferred from América de Cali to C.F.
-Monterrey on a permanent deal.
+On 8 July 2021, Vergara transferred from América de Cali to Monterrey on a permanent deal.